 The Exuma Islands, Bahamas

-A string of islands stretching 120 nautical miles south of Nassau, the Exumas, considered Bahamian Out Islands, are a popular area for Bahamas Yacht Charter, given the proximity to Nassau, the beauty of the islands, the miles of deserted powder sand beaches, the extraordinary shades of blue and green of the water, and the fun to be had exploring the cays and anchorages in this island chain.
-There is an international airport in Nassau and Georgetown on Great Exuma, at the southern end of the Exuma Islands, and a very small international airport in Staniel Cay.
+Exuma Islands yacht charters are a spectacular yacht charter experience.
+A string of islands stretching 120 nautical miles south of Nassau, the Exumas, considered Bahamian Out Islands, are a popular area for Bahamas Yacht Charter, given the proximity to Nassau, the beauty of the islands, the miles of deserted powder sand beaches, the extraordinary shades of blue and green of the water, and the fun in the sun to be had exploring the cays and anchorages in this island chain.
+There is an international airport in Nassau and in Georgetown on Great Exuma, at the southern end of the Exuma Islands, and a very small international airport in Staniel Cay.
+There are some that say that Exuma Islands yacht charters offer it all!

 There are 365 islands or cays that comprise the Exuma Islands, many of which are small uninhabited bits of land with deserted beaches.
-The largest island is Great Exuma Island at the southern end of the island chain where Georgetown, the Capital of the Exuma Islands is located at the head of the very deep water Elizabeth Harbour.
+The largest island is Great Exuma Island at the southern end of the island chain where Georgetown, the Capital of the Exuma Islands is located at the head of the very deep water Elizabeth Harbour, a favorite protected anchorage for charter yachts.

-Many of the unnamed beaches and coves in the Exumas, including large offshore reef areas, are part of the protected Exuma National Land and Sea Park of the Bahamas National Trust.
+Many of the unnamed beaches and coves in the Exumas that can be visited on yacht charter, including large offshore reef areas, are part of the protected Exuma National Land and Sea Park of the Bahamas National Trust.
 Hawksbill Cay and Warderick Wells, within the Land and Sea Park, both with remains of 18th-century Loyalist settlements, have marked hiking trails, as does Hall’s Pond.
-The park appeals in particular to scuba divers, given the underwater world of limestone, reefs, drop-offs, blue holes of freshwater springs, caves, tropical marine life, and stands of rare pillar coral.
+The park appeals in particular to scuba divers, given the protected underwater world of limestone, reefs, drop-offs, blue holes of freshwater springs, caves, tropical marine life, and stands of rare pillar coral.
 On land are a variety of tropical birds including osprey, banana quits, and terns and wildlife such as a rare iguana species.
-Underwater are tropical fish, hawksbill turtles, huge groupers, lemon and nurse sharks.
-Established in 1958, this park was the first land and sea park in the world and is now an example of how successful a park of this kind can be in preserving the natural marine and land ecosystems.
+Underwater, are tropical fish, hawksbill turtles, huge groupers, lemon and nurse sharks.
+Established in 1958, this park was the first land and sea park in the world and is now an example of how successful a park of this kind can be in preserving the natural marine and land ecosystems, all waiting to be enjoyed on an Exuma Island yacht charter.

-Also, within the land and sea park is Shroud Cay, home to the “Washing Machine”, which is a natural river in which you can be “washed” from one side of Shroud Cay to the other.
-Shroud Cay also has an extensive mangrove area that is fun to explore by ship’s tender.
+Also, within the land and sea park is Shroud Cay, home to the “Washing Machine”, which is a natural river where you can be “washed” from one side of Shroud Cay to the other.
+Shroud Cay also has an extensive mangrove area that is fun to explore by ship’s tender from your anchored charter yacht.

-Outside of the Exuma National Land and Sea Park, where fishing is prohibited, fishing is a popular sport.
+Outside of the Exuma National Land and Sea Park, where fishing is prohibited, all types of fishing are a popular sport.
 There are various bone fishing locations to try to catch bonefish, known as the “Grey Ghost”, which are found swimming above just submerged flat cays that can be covered by as little as one foot of water.
 In Exuma Sound, anglers can fish for other types of fish such as mahi-mahi, barracuda and sailfish and deep sea fishing is also available.

 North of the land and sea park is Norman’s Cay, an island featuring 10 miles of white sand beaches.
 Remnants of the years in the 1970’s when this cay was the location of massive drug smuggling still remain, particularly in the sunken drug running plane that came in short of the cay runway when landing and is now submerged not far offshore.
 Today, snorkeling around the sunken plane is a unique underwater experience.